akshaynew2011/Keystroke_Biometrics/README.md

 Note:RStudio also supports data formats in csv and excel

-Then, copy the database dump `newsdata.sql` to the `vagrant/` (one of the folders you downloaded in step 2).

 **Step 3:**  Download and install required packages for plotting within the RStudio using the GUI.

 **Step 4:** Import the downloaded R code into RStudio and run